 Third grade was only the beginning for me as far as writing goes.
 I went on to journal my every move, which included attending college at the University of Michigan— where I was a reporter for the Michigan Daily and the writer of award-winning skits for my sorority—and getting my J.D. at The George Washington School of Law in Washington, DC.

 In 2001, around the time my twin daughters were born, I began to focus solely on creative writing.
 For years now, I’ve been a member of a writing group, the Wesley Writers led by authors Steve and Sharon Fiffer of Evanston, Illinois.
-With the support of the Wesley Writers, I finished my first novel, Chuckerman Rides Again, for which I am now seeking representation.

 I live outside of Chicago, in the same town in which I grew up, Highland Park, Illinois.